 For more information, kindly visit the link teachingstrategies.com/solutions/teach/preschool/

 What learning experiences do kindergarten students have with science, social studies, and other specialist subjects?

-In Metropolitan we believe foreign language program should be available to all students.
+At Metropolitan, we believe foreign language programs should be available to all students.
 Foreign language acquisition provides the vision and skills necessary to be a global citizen and develops critical thinking skills.
 We offer the Common European Framework of Reference for Languages, often referred to as CEFR or CEFRL.